Pretro/Memory_game_2020/README.md

 # Memory_game_2020
 The project is based on the need of making a memory game for the second part of the milestone project.
 The game is based on the covid-19 virus.
 As we all kow, 2020 is a year that will be difficult to forget.
 The main goal of the game is to have fun, and to give a message reminding everyone who play that not to forget about taking precautions.
-The game is is designed to be responsibe on a range of devices.
+The game is designed to be responsive on a range of devices.
 You can test the game on the following link:

 + [play the game](https://pretro.github.io/Memory_game_2020/)